THE coffee shops in this timeline does

 corner of the new Marks and Spencer Simply Food outlet in Beam Street

-joins Nantwich's growing coffee premises.
+joins Nantwich's coffee premises.
+See this

 Letter from Nantwich

 Also in 2013: Bloom, a coffee shop and sandwich

 July 2014: in recent weeks we have